javafxports/javafxmobile-plugin/README.md

 1. A Mac with MacOS X 10.13.2 or superior
 2. Xcode 9.2 or superior, available from the Mac App Store
-3. The `usbmuxd` library, a cross-platform software library that talks the protocols to support iOS devices, is required.
+3. To deploy on an iOS device, the `usbmuxd` library, a cross-platform software library that talks the protocols to support iOS devices.
 Install it with the use of [Homebrew](https://brew.sh):

     ```
     brew install usbmuxd